stiefel40k/PythonMCTester/README.md

 # How to run it #
 `python mc_tester.py <path_to_catalog>`

+## On Windows ##
+1. Unzip the archive
+2. Open the folder
+3. Hold shift and hit the right mouse button
+4. In the context menu choose "Open command line here" or something similar
+5. Run the code as previously stated

 # The catalog #
 The catalog is in JSON format.
 ```